mmichellesvv/Anylang-Excel-Translation-Tool/README.md

 # Excel Translation Tool

+Repo provides a Python script for translating the contents of Excel files between different languages.

-### Project Description: Tackling the Translation Challenge
+### Project: Tackling the Translation Challenge

 Finding the right tool to translate files with numerical data can be surprisingly tricky.
 Often, built-in Excel features, macros, or online resources don’t quite cut it, especially when translating specific language pairs.

 I ran into this problem myself while trying to translate files from Russian to Ukrainian for business documentation.
 Existing tools just weren't up to the task.
 So, I created a custom tool to handle this specific translation need, making it easier to convert data files accurately and meet business requirements.

 ---

-Repo provides a Python script for translating the contents of Excel files between different languages.

 ## Features